 Ask: who owns the loop?

-Full comparison page →Side-by-side feature matrix on the site.
+Comparison hub →All tool comparisons.
+Liminal vs Cursor (2026) →Dedicated comparison page.
 Local-first privacy →What data leaves your machine.Try Liminal on your machine